 It is important to wear a covering that allows you to consistently breathe while still staying secure to your face.

 Myth: Facemasks are only necessary in crowded places.

 Fact: You should wear a facemask in all public places if you can’t maintain social distancing.

 Pennsylvania currently requires all people to wear masks when out in public.
-Masks are mandatory in indoor public places and in outdoor public places if you can’t maintain 6 feet of social distancing.
+Masks are mandatory in indoor public places, when visiting people outside of our household, and in outdoor public places if you can’t consistently maintain 6 feet of social distancing.

 According to the CDC, facemasks are most likely to reduce COVID-19 spread if they are widely used in public places.
 It can be difficult to consistently keep 6 feet of social distancing in public places, which makes wearing a mask important as an added preventive factor.

 Myth: I should wear a surgical facemask or N95 respirator.

 Fact: If possible, members of the general public should wear a cloth face covering.